-This course covers human development from an interpersonal perspective, which includes biological, psychological, sociological, cognitive, and faith development from conception to death.
-Particular emphasis is placed on the existential design such as suffering, loss, meaning, and finitude as it relates to development and is lived out in the human narrative.
+This course covers human development theories from an interpersonal perspective, which includes biological, psychological, sociological, cognitive, and faith development across the life span.
+Particular emphasis is placed on the existential design such as suffering, loss, meaning, and finitudes as it relates to development and is lived out in the human narrative.